shaileshdinde/iot-cloud/README.md

 # iot-cloud
-This is my sample IoT project for demo
+This is my sample IoT project for demo purpose